AFF PAST EVENTS

-AFF Presented at the F20 – Our CEO, Naila Farouky, gave one of the Keynote Addresses at the Foundations Platform F20 Climate Week (the Foundations 20, part of the lead-up to the G20 Summit later this year) where she represented the #arabphilanthropy sector on behalf of the Arab Foundations Forum (AFF).
+Our CEO, Naila Farouky, gave one of the Keynote Addresses at the Foundations Platform F20 Climate Week, where she represented the #arabphilanthropy sector on behalf of the Arab Foundations Forum (AFF).

-– co-hosted by AFF Member, the King Khalid Foundation – and supported by the BMW Foundation Herbert Quandt and Deutsche Bundesstiftung Umwelt, featured, among an esteemed roster of speakers, our CEO Naila Farouky, who gave a Keynote Address on September 17th at the session on: “The Voice of Foundations and Philanthropists in the Context of the G20.
+Held from 14 – 17 September, the Foundations Platform F20 Climate Solutions Week 2020 (part of the engagement of Foundations and Civil Society in the G20 Summit) was co-hosted by AFF member King Khalid Foundation and supported by the BMW Foundation Herbert Quandt and Deutsche Bundesstiftung Umwelt.
+Featured among an esteemed roster of speakers, Naila gave a Keynote Address on 17 September on “The Voice of Foundations and Philanthropists in the Context of the G20″.

 AFF at African Society of Assoc Executives

 September 25, 2020